 Equivalent to Smart Functions in weight, Display comprised 20% of the overall score.
 The Watch 2 failed to really impress us here, meriting a 5 out of 10 for its overall average performance.
-The chart below shows how this stacks up against the rest of the watches in the pack.

 We had a panel of observers rate the screen on each watch and then aggregated the scores to rank screen quality, as well as evaluate the visibility of the screen in bright light and the screen adjustability to determine scores.
 The panel found the display on the Watch 2 to be subpar, rating it the second-worst of the group, similar to the Moto 360.
 This model does have the smallest screen of the group at 1.2" and is a fully circular, 390 x 390 AMOLED display.

 We did like that this model has the ability to automatically adjust the brightness based on ambient light conditions or can be set to always be on with the screen illuminated.
 However, it was a little difficult to read the display in bright lighting conditions